Helping Your Autistic Child Develop: A Personal Journey

 Reducing my own stress levels proved to be a critical component in helping my son thrive.
 When I felt overwhelmed, it directly impacted my ability to support him effectively.
 By managing my own stress, I was better equipped to create a calm, stable environment that positively influenced his development.

-If you’re struggling with stress, consider using tools like the Happier Mom Daily Celebration Journal to help you manage your emotions and improve your daily interactions.
-By taking care of your own well-being, you create a healthier, more supportive environment for your child’s growth and development.
+If you’re struggling with stress, you might consider tools like the Happier Mom App to help you pr ocess your emotions and support more intentional daily interactions.
+By caring for your own well-being, you create a healthier, more supportive environment for your child’s growth and development.

-It’s also important to recognize that if you co-parent with someone who struggles to manage their stress, it can impact your child’s well-being, possibly causing them to regress when around that person.
-Try not to let that burden you, though—remember, you can’t control their actions, only your own.
-Focus on celebrating your progress and the positive environment you’re creating instead!
+It’s also important to recognize that when co-parenting with someone who struggles to manage their stress, your child’s experience may differ in those environments.
+Try not to let that weigh heavily on you—remember, you can’t control another person’s actions, only your own.
+Focus instead on the progress you’re making and the sense of safety and stability you’re creating in your own home.

 IMPROVING GUT HEALTH

-*daily diet should ideally include healthy natural fats and proteins, complex carbs (whole grains, vegetables, and legumes), and vitamins, minerals, and fiber from whole foods
+*In general, a balanced daily diet may include healthy natural fats and proteins, complex carbohydrates (such as whole grains, vegetables, and legumes), and a variety of vitamins, minerals, and fiber from whole foods.
+I’ve found that approaching grocery shopping, meal preparation, and mealtimes as joyful and educational experiences made a meaningful difference for us.

 ESTABLISHING A ROUTINE

 Autistic children often thrive on routine.
 Establishing a routine that my son liked became a cornerstone of our approach.
-We worked tirelessly to create a morning routine that was smooth and predictable.
+With time and patience, we were able to create a morning routine that was smooth and predictable for him.
 This included:

 • Wake-up Time: Consistent wake-up time each day with the help of an alarm clock.